Be Verbs

 4. I'm not sad. (am = 'm)

-Point 3: Use are and are not for the pronoun you.
+Point 3: Use are and are not with the pronoun you.

 1. You are a student.